yashkarbhari/Generating-COVID-CXR-using-ACGAN/README.md

 This is the official implementation of the paper Generation of Synthetic Chest X-Ray Images and Detection of COVID-19: a Deep Learning based Approach.

-`loader.py` contains the loading requirements for the dataset
+`loader.py` contains the loading requirements for the dataset.

 Required Directory Structure: